Medals

 As with all our other classes, partners are not necessary.
 However if you intend to take the test, it is worth considering finding a partner from others who attend the class.
 You can then practice together in the run-up to the test.

-There is no strict uniform for the test; just wear clothes that you are comfortable, can dance in and look presentable.
+There is no strict uniform for the test; just wear clothes in which you are comfortable, can dance properly and look presentable.
 Practice wear is allowed.
 For those at a higher level, please bring your dance shoes.

-If you're interested or have any further questions, do come to our medal classes (please check the timetable to confirm if we're running the medals classes) where Clive will be happy to answer any questions you may have.
+If you're interested or have any further questions, do come to our medal classes (please check the timetable to confirm if we're running the medals classes in any given term or year) where Clive will be happy to answer any questions you may have.